The Hire: Ambush

 While escorting an elderly man in the middle of the night, the Driver is confronted by a van full of armed thieves and is told that the old man is carrying a large amount of diamonds.
 The old man claims to have swallowed the diamonds and that the men will likely cut him open to retrieve them.
 The Driver decides to save his client and attempts to evade the van while being shot at.
 The Driver eventually baits the thieves into dying in a collision with a parked bulldozer.
-The Driver delivers the old man to his destination and asks if he had really swallowed the diamonds.
+The Driver delivers the old man to his destination and asks if he really swallowed the diamonds.
 The client merely chuckles and walks away before the Driver departs.